Sitemap

 Biography

 Caravaggio's appearance on the local art scene was like a sudden primeval force of nature.
 He arrived from the countryside with the confidence of a peasant who fears nothing, and has powerful elbows to push everything aside that stands in his way.
 He loathed the art institutions and insisted that nature should be the only teacher.
 He scoured the taverns and back alleys in search of his models.
-Offering a loaf of bread and a drink of wine to the suitably wrinkled and flawed.
-Ruffians and beggars, strumpets and gypsies are used in his biblically themed paintings, and he found delight in toothless faces, torn rags, oozing sores and faces ravaged by leprosy.
+Offering a loaf of bread and a drink of wine to the suitably wrinkled and flawed ruffians and beggars, strumpets and gypsies he used in his biblically themed paintings.
+The artists found delight in toothless faces, torn rags, oozing sores and faces ravaged by leprosy.
 According to Richard Muther, distinguished art historian "His style of painting is in harsh contrast to the idealized form of the Renaissance.
 Caravaggio only acknowledged the existence of beauty among the lower classes, and sets himself up as the democratic painter who raised the classes to a place of honor.
 His St. Mathew is a crude proletariat of uncouth greatness.
 In his Death of Mary in the Louvre, he paints the corpse of a drowned person wit ha swollen body feet distended in the cramp of death.
 In his pictures of martyrdoms like that of Sebastian or his Christ Crowned with Thorns, he shows no beautiful youth, but a suffering man whose body is bent with agony.
 In a painting of Madonna at Loreto a pilgrim with a torn, greasy cap in his hands kneels before her, and another shows his swollen foot soles, besmirched by the dust and dung of the streets.
 Many of his fellow artists were appalled by his work and denounced him as the Antichrist of painting and the destroyer of art. "

 "MICHELANGELO MERSI da CARAVAGGIO was born at Caravaggio near Bergamo. his father was a stone-mason, and as his assistant the son went to Milan and for four years earned his livelihood at his fathers trade.
 His apprenticeship ended when he stabbed a fellow stone-mason and was forced to flee to Venice.
 Already skilled with a brush he soon quickly found work within Rome in the studio of Cavaliere d' Arpino, half as an assistant and half as servant.
 Arpino was known to enjoy the company of handsome teenage boys so there may have been more to their relationship.
-While in Arpino' s employ he was discovered by the painter and art dealer Prospero, who commissioned several paintings from him.
+While in Arpino's employ he was discovered by the painter and art dealer Prospero, who commissioned several paintings from him.
 One of the painting was purchased by Cardinal del Monte, who developed an interest in young Caravaggio's career.
-Cavaliere d' Arpino became enraged with jealousy and threw a chamber pot filled with slop on the young painter in the village square.
+Cavaliere d' Arpino became enraged with jealousy and threw a chamber pot filled with slop on the young painter in the town square.
 Caravaggio challenged the old letch to a duel but was not allowed to fight because d' Arpino was of noble birth." -- Richard Muther, noted art historian.

 Caravaggio Interesting Facts